nodirdev/dscc_api_5623/README.md

-# ELMAKON - JSON REST API
+# TerraPro - JSON REST API
 JSON REST API is available for third party developers to make custom client application for the website.
 Document illustrates following aspects of API:
 * Available endpoints